How you implement operational change is as important as the change itself.

 Timestamps for this week’s episode

-- 22:43 How do you manage employee resistance to change?
+• 22:43 How do you manage employee resistance to change?

 “Change management is moving through that valley between where you are right now and where you want to be in the future.”– Nikki Rogers

-How can you make organizational change easier?
+How can a change management plan make organizational changes easier?

-Plan it properly.
+Having a change management strategy will enable you to plan all impending and needed changes properly.
 It’s not advisable to just start making changes and implementing new systems and processes; this will lead to pushback and resistance.

 Ensure that your people are aware of these changes and that they know what’s happening.